Which place is cheaper, Cincinnati or Durham?

 The autumn brings many poeple to Durham as well as Cincinnati.

 Durham is a little warmer than Cincinnati in the autumn.
-The temperature in Durham is usually 61°F (16°C) in October, and Cincinnati stays around 58°F (15°C).
+The daily temperature in Durham averages around 61°F (16°C) in October, and Cincinnati fluctuates around 58°F (15°C).

 People are often attracted to the plentiful sunshine in Durham this time of the year.
 In the autumn, Durham often gets more sunshine than Cincinnati.
 Durham gets 211 hours of sunny skies this time of year, while Cincinnati receives 188 hours of full sun.